What is a Personal Debt Consolidation Loan?

 A debt consolidation personal loan is a loan you use to pay off your debts, giving you a single, lower-interest loan payment that’s easier to stay on top of than having multiple debts.
 The way it works is your lender gives you a loan for the amount of all your debts combined.
 You then use the money to pay off your individual debts, which leaves you with only one payment to think about, usually with a lower interest rate.

 In theory, you could consolidate your debt with any loan that has a lower interest rate than your debts.
-Certain loans, however, are more commonly used than others to consolidate debt, like home equity loans and lines of credit.
+Certain loans, however, are more commonly used than others to consolidate debt, like a home equity line of credit or a personal line of credit.
 We’ll look more closely at these below to help you decide which is the best for you.

 Best Personal Micro Loans